ForNeVeR/dotnet-licenses/README.md

     { type = "zip", path = "bin/*.zip" }
 ]
 ```
-The `inputs` parameter (required) is a list of paths to the projects to analyze.
+The `metadata_sources` parameter (required) is a list of paths to the projects to analyze.
 The paths are either absolute or relative to the directory containing the configuration file.

 The `overrides` parameter (optional) should contain a set of license overrides for incorrectly marked packages in NuGet.
 Every record contains string fields `id`, `version`, `spdx`, and `copyright`.
 All fields are mandatory.